leotok/juggling-counter/readme.md

 Count how many times you throw your juggling balls in the air!

 Stay in front of your webcam, run this program and start juggling.
 It will count how many times a ball passes one half of the screen height.
-If you stop for more than 1 second, your score is reset.
+If you stop for more than 1 second, your score resets.

 ## Requirements